 First, you need to understand that sandhill cranes are big birds.
-They stand three to four feet tall, have a wingspan of six feet and exhibit some fascinating behaviors.
+They stand three to four feet tall, have a wingspan of six feet, and exhibit some fascinating behaviors.
 Their tendencies towards dancing and bobbing are on full display during a visit during the crane migration.

 Ryan and I arrived at the Wild Rose Ranch, the Crane Trust’s property, around 4 p.m. on a Friday.
 We were staying in the Lauritzen Cottage.
 There are three cottages on the property as well as a Bunkhouse.
-Our room featured a full bathroom, two twin beds and an entry area for keeping coats, scopes, binoculars and wet shoes.
+Our room featured a full bathroom, two twin beds, and an entry area for keeping coats, scopes, binoculars, and wet shoes.

 Our group of about 25, met in the main building for a presentation, a little time exploring the building and surrounding property and dinner.
-It was a little overcast, but the sky turned a lavender-purple color as the sun settled low in the west.
+It was overcast, but the sky turned a lavender-purple color as the sun settled low in the west.
 As we waited for dinner, I sipped a Nebraska red wine and listened as the red wing blackbirds trilled around me.
 The twilight was magical.

 We enjoyed a chicken dinner and prepared for our excursion.
 Finishing the last drops of wine in our glasses, we went out onto the patio for the last time before heading out to the blinds.
 At this point, we could hear the vocalization of the cranes from the nearby river.
 They were beginning to come in from the fields for the night.

-We loaded into two vans and were drove the short distance to where we got out and walked the 200 yards through a soggy field to the blinds.
+We loaded into two vans and were driven the short distance to where we got out and walked the 200 yards through a soggy field to the blinds.
 The walk, near sunset, affords views of the prairie, and while crane calls were getting louder, the songs of other birds could be heard too.

 I have never been in a bird blind before and I probably started with the nicest.
 The Crane Trust has two blinds in this area overlooking the Platte River.
 The blinds are large, heated and have seating.
-There are multiple windows viewers can open and close at their convenience.
+There are multiple windows birders can open and close at their convenience.
 We set up our scope (borrowed from our friend Sharon) and binoculars at the downriver side of the blind and waited.
 Already the birds were coming in to pre-roost in the fields across the river.

-The sandhills cranes spend the day in family groups in the fields around the area, fattening up on all kinds of scrumptious crane treats like grains, berries, earthworms and even mice.
+The sandhills cranes spend the day in family groups in the fields around the area, fattening up on all kinds of scrumptious crane treats like grains, berries, earthworms, and even mice.
 In the evening, for safety, they roost en masse on the Platte River, but first, they pre-roost in fields along the river and come to the shallow water once they have deemed it safe to do so.